-The Barefoot Manta Island Dive shop serves as a busy hub from which marine biologists Dan and Heather offer training, a marine conservation volunteer programme and daily double dives on the surrounding reefs.
+The Barefoot Manta Resort provides guided dives on surrounding reefs and also manages a marine conservation program.
 Depending on numbers, Barefoot Manta usually offers morning and afternoon double dives.
 Night dives are also easy to arrange as they are on the house reef.

 |Training School Type:||SSI||Nitrox Fill:|